hfndb/cookware-headless-ice/docs/compacting-files.md

 + Stripping hierarchy (code indenting)
 + Removing spaces as in space needed to think about what's next.

-Don't give software, a web browser, any (line or word) break that you should want to prevent.
+Don't give software, a web browser, any (line, space or word) break that you should want to prevent for reasons of interpretation that should not break or be hindered.
 Don't send truly obsolete or even misleading information.

-Do not err yourself 😉
+Put differently: Do not err yourself 😉

 ## Sass